chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

    enrollment HTTP endpoint.
 2. The client needs access to the _Company1_ Private Key to sign a JWS.
 The client sends an HTTP request to _the Dataspace Authority_ enrollment endpoint.
 The request is accepted for asynchronous processing.
-3. The Registration Service uses mentioned above [Distributed authorization sub-flow](../2022-06-16-distributed-authorization/README.md) to authenticate the request...
+3. The Registration Service uses the [Distributed authorization sub-flow](../2022-06-16-distributed-authorization/README.md) to authenticate the request...
 4. ... and retrieves credentials from _Company1's_ Identity Hub.
 5. The Registration Service stores participant information in its store.
 This includes Company 1's DID URL.